JanethL/project-1-example/README.md

 ];
 ```

-// Created a function drawBlocks() to draw the first block
+// Create a function drawBlocks() to draw the first block
-// Used forEach and Loops to draw the the squares that aren’t zero
+// Use forEach and Loops to draw the the squares that aren’t zero

 ```javascript